 But, when their situation changes, when they identify a need or wish to reconsider their choices, their interest begins to climb.
 Now they start seeing marketing, yours and your competition’s.
 Now’s the time to begin the engagement.
 But understand where they are in their journey.
 It’s still early days.
 They are in information-gathering mode, and a hard sell now will just turn them away.

 The technical label for this stage is Consideration.
 They are exploring their choices and weighing their options.

-As the journey progresses their interest continues to increase and they enter the next stage of their journey.
+As the journey progresses, their interest increases and they enter the next stage of their journey.
 This is the Prospecting stage.
 It’s time to make a choice from the two or three options they’ve identified.
-Their interest in the category is high, they are hypersensitive to marketing and are looking for a solution that will solve their problem.
+Their interest in the category is high; they are hypersensitive to marketing and are looking for a solution that will solve their problem.
 The PAS formula is very effective at this time.
 Lead with the problem you are solving, agitate the problem, and then present a solution.
 Use your features and attributes as reasons to believe.
 Provide social proof like testimonials, brands who are your customers, credentials, etc.; give them the answers to their questions.

 The sale is made!

 Nope, your job isn’t done; it’s just starting.

 The most important purchase isn’t the first purchase it’s the second purchase.
 Why?
 Because once the customer has bought from you a second time, the chances that they’ll buy from you again improve exponentially.

 The second relationship marketing principle: The most crucial time is the beginning.

 Reassure your new customers that they’ve made a great choice and that you value their business.